grrr-amsterdam/guidelines/docker/README.md

 - `cd` into to the project directory.
 - Run `docker-compose up`
-- Now you can run the site on <projectname>.localhost` for Traefik-enabled projects, or simply `localhost` on a specific port for older projects.
+- Now you can run the site on {projectname}.localhost` for Traefik-enabled projects, or simply `localhost` on a specific port for older projects.

 ## Overview of services